szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Just a small bonus to make it more interesting and different compared to heavy crossbows.
 It's not too far-fetched to think smaller crossbows can be reloaded faster.
 This will affect crossbows that have an APR bonus already, such as crossbows of speed.

+### Make Protection From Magic scroll not a cheesy way to dispel all magic from an enemy (1559) (IWDEE BGEE BG2EE EET)

+This simply makes the scroll not work on targets that are currently enemies, to remove the temptation to use this scroll to invalidate all their magic protections.
+It's a rough fix and there are situations where it will still work out.
+Another way to fix it would be to make the scroll self-only, but I went for making enemies immune for now.

 </details>

 ---